Skip to content

 I do love a stacked tile as well.

-Sherwin Williams Jasper Bedroom
+Sherwin Williams Jasper in a Bedroom

+Next we will take a look at Jasper in the home of Elizabeth from @livingthatlakelife.
 She used Jasper in a couple of places, including the accent wall in this #lakelife bedroom:

 SW Jasper on a bedroom wall behind a white bed and three lake themed prints